Azure/Azure-AI-Content-Safety-Private-Preview/Groundness Detection API Private Preview.md

 Currently, the Groundedness detection API supports the English language.
 While our API does not restrict the submission of non-English content, we cannot guarantee the same level of quality and accuracy in the analysis of other language content.
 We recommend that users submit content primarily in English to ensure the most reliable and accurate results from the API.

 **Text length limitations**
-Please note that the maximum character limit for the grounding sources is 55K characters, and for the text, it is 7.5K characters for each API call.
+Please note that the maximum character limit for the grounding sources is 55K characters, and for the text and query, it is 7.5K characters for each API call.
 If your input (either text or grounding sources) exceeds these character limitations per API call, you will encounter an error.

 **RPS limitations**